-- 6. Launch vSphere PowerCLI, then follow the steps below to create the custom boot image: - a) At the PowerCLI prompt, add the VMware Image Builder snap-in by running the following cmdlet: - # Add-PSSnapIn VMware.ImageBuilder b) Add the VMware ESXi 5.0 Software Depots:
+- 6. Launch vSphere PowerCLI, then follow the steps below to create the custom boot image: - a) At the PowerCLI prompt, add the VM ware Image Builder snap-in by running the following cmdlet:

+'''

+Add-PSSnapIn VMware.ImageBuilder

+'''

 Note: You will see a message if the Image Builder snap-in is already installed.
 You can ignore this message.